gamzeogutcu/Interstellar_Space_Travel/README.md

    - Descriptive Statistics: Summarizing the main characteristics of the dataset.
    - Distribution Analysis: Examining the distribution of customer satisfaction scores.
    - Correlation Analysis: Identifying relationships between different variables.
    - Visualization: Creating various plots to illustrate the data, such as histograms, box plots, and scatter plots.

+# Feature Engineering
+The steps of feature engineering involved were:
    - Outlier Analysis: Identifying and handling anomalies in the data using IQR (Interquartile Range) technique.
 This step helped in improving the model's accuracy by focusing on the relevant data.
    - Missing value analysis: identifying and determining how to handle empty or missing values within a dataset to ensure accurate modeling and analysis.
    - Creating new features: deriving new information or features from existing variables within a dataset.